kubevela/kubevela/.github/bot.md

 * Add label `bot/no new info` for bot to close an issue where we asked for more info but has not received any updates in at least 14 days.
 * Add label `bot/duplicate` to have `type/duplicate` label & the bot will close issue with an appropriate message.
 * Add label `bot/close feature request` for bot to close a feature request with standard message.

+Assign:
+When you participating in an issue area, and you want to assign to others to distribute this task or self-assign to give a solution.
+You can use the comment bellow.
+* Write the word `/assign githubname` in a comment, the robot will automatically assign to the corresponding person.